close

 MakeTheConnection.net is an online resource designed to connect Veterans, their family members and friends, and other supporters with information, resources, and solutions to issues affecting their lives.
 Search their extensive video library to hear stories of strength and recovery.
 Explore information about signs, symptoms, and conditions that are related to mental health and well-being.

 This website describes the services provided by Medicare, which offers insurance for people over the age of 65 or individuals under 65 with certain disabilities.
-On the home page under Forms, Help, & Resources, you’ll find information on health & drug plans, links that offer comparisons of hospitals, nursing homes and home health care agencies, and access to tools that help you find suppliers of medical equipment & supplies, Medicare forms, and replacement or correction of your Medicare card.
+On the home page, you’ll find information on health & drug plans, links that offer comparisons of hospitals, nursing homes and home health care agencies, and access to tools that help you find suppliers of medical equipment & supplies, Medicare forms, and replacement or correction of your Medicare card.

 My HealtheVet was designed to help Veterans manage their healthcare needs.
 Veterans can refill VA prescriptions, keep track of their VA medical appointments and access their personal health records.
 There are also useful tools and resources designed to enrich each Veteran’s treatment experience and help them make informed decisions.

 Appointed by the President of the United States, this council exists to advocate for disability rights and legislation.
 This website keeps you informed of programs designed to foster a more accessible society.
-Here you’ll find reports and newsletters about ongoing research, new legislative initiatives as well as meetings and events dedicated to creating national policies on disability.
+Here you’ll find reports and newsletters about ongoing research and new legislative initiatives, as well resources and toolkits on disability policy.

-The Office of Warrior Care Policy aims to connect Wounded Warriors, Service Members, Veterans, their families and caregivers with those who support them.
 It provides access to services and resources at the national, state and local levels to support recovery, rehabilitation and community reintegration.
 Visitors can find information on a variety of topics including benefits & compensation, education & training, employment, family & caregiver support, health, homeless assistance, housing, transportation & travel, volunteer opportunities and other services & resources.
-For help on how to find resources on the site, visit the How to Use this Site section of the NRD.
+Start by selecting How to Use this Site.

 This website covers Social Security issues specific to disabled individuals.
 Here you can get information on applying for benefits along with extensive lists of links to pages that answer questions about how Social security works and how it applies to your situation.